Khysnik/Z7/readme.md

   <h1 style="font-size: 2.5rem; margin-top: 0.5rem;">Z7 Project</h1>
 </div>

-Z7 is an in-development Blaze server emulator for Plants vs Zombies: Garden Warfare 2.
+Z7 is an in-dev Blaze server emulator for Plants vs Zombies: Garden Warfare 2 which allows for offline play of the story mode with local save files.
 It is made up of 5 individual servers:

 - Blaze server - The core game server that handles authentication, loading save data and configs, and matchmaking.
 - QoS server - Used to measure your ping and connection speeds to different datacenter locations to find the best one